Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 ## Testing

 ### Home Page
 - When building the nav bar the logo was overflowing bellow the header with materialize template.
+This looked sloppy so I applied an id and style to it just for mobile to fix it.

 ### Registration

 ### Log in/out